BLOODSHED-10/The Drama at the Ark’s Exit

 Where would he go now, to offer his petition and express his pleas?

-3: He went to Mt.
+1 He went to Mt.
 Moriah

 2: Because Mt.
-Moriah is where Cain had killed Abel; and nothing worried Noah more than the Flood would return for new BLOODSHED among his children.
-He wished to show them the site of the first murder and warn them.
+Moriah is where Cain had killed Abel; and nothing worried Noah more than the return of BLOODSHED and subsequently the Flood.
+He took his sons to Mt Moriah to show them that “Here BLOODSHED began, and here it will end!”

 4: From Mt.
 Ararat to Mt.
-Moriah
+Moria

-He showed them the site of the first murder
+5. He showed them the site of the first murder

 Noah also showed his sons the valley at the southern slope of Mt.
 Moriah, where Abel’s blood had finally been absorbed.
-“This is Cain’s Hell!” he told his sons, “this is the site in the ground which had opened its mouth to absorb Abele’s blood!
+“This is Cain’s Hell!” he told his sons, “And here is the site in the ground which had opened its mouth to absorb Abele’s blood!
 It should never be cultivated or built!”

-He pledge to end BLOODSHED
+6 He pledged to end BLOODSHED

 Pointing at the very site of the first murder, Noah told his three sons: